linkalis/GIS5578_FinalProject/Part3-ImageClassificationOrfeo.md

-## Step 3: Train and apply a classification model using Orfeo Toolbox
+## Part 3: Train and apply a classification model using Orfeo Toolbox

 > Modules used: os, glob, time, otbApplication (Orfeo Toolbox's Python bindings module to access Orfeo tools from within Python)